-Note 7 - Risk Management
+Note 8 - Risk Management

-The Electric Fund is in the City's self-insurance program as part of its policy to self-insure certain levels of risk within certain separate lines of coverage to maximize cost savings.
+The VPU is in the City's self-insurance program as part of its policy to self-insure certain levels of risk within certain separate lines of coverage to maximize cost savings.

 The City is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets, errors, and omissions; injuries to employees, and natural disasters.
 The City utilizes insurance policy(s) to transfer these risks.
-Each policy has either self-insured retention or deductible, which are parts of the City's Risk Financing Program.
+Each policy has either self-insured retention or deductible, which are parts of the City's risk financing program.
 These expenses are paid on a cash basis as they are incurred.
 There have been no significant settlements or deductions in insurance coverage during the past three fiscal years.

-Starting in Fiscal 2010, the City chose to establish Risk Financing in the General Fund, whereby assets are set aside for claim-litigation settlements associated with the abovementioned risks up to their self-insured retentions or policy deductibles.
-Athens Administrators Inc. is the Third-Party Administrator for the City's workers' compensation program and they provide basic services for general liability claims and litigation.
+Starting in fiscal year 2010, the City chose to establish risk financing in the City's General Fund, whereby assets are set aside for claim-litigation settlements associated with the abovementioned risks up to their self-insured retentions or policy deductibles.
+Athens Administrators Inc. is the third-party administrator for the City's workers' compensation program and they provide basic services for general liability claims and litigation.